Lacy Alexander, PhD

 Robert Topp PhD, RN

-Dr. Topp is a Professor and Associate Dean for Research at the Marquette University College of Nursing.
+Dr. Topp is a Professor at the University of San Diego School of Nursing.
 Dr Topp has conducted extramurally funded research for the past 25 years which has examined the impact of various forms of exercise including resistance training on the health and functioning of older adults.
 His findings are widely published, presented and include over 90 papers published in scientific journals and over 200 presentations presented at regional, national and international conferences.
 His current programs of research involve examining the effect of prehabilitation before surgery on rehabilitation among total knee replacement patients.
 Another ongoing research project involves comparing cryotherapy (application of ice) with menthol gel on blood flow, pain and muscle performance among healthy young adults.
 A final ongoing project Dr Topp in conducting involves improving the nutrition and physical activity habits of incoming college freshman through peer-based interventions.

 Timothy Tyler, MS, PT, ATC

 Tim is physical therapist in private practice in New York.
 He is also a Clinical Research Associate at the Nicholas Institute of Sports Medicine and Athletic Trauma at Lenox Hill Hospital.
 His research interests include developing new objective measurements and evidence based rehabilitation guidelines.
 He has been published in several journals and texts.

 Leo Y.L.
 Wang, PT, MPH, PhD

 Associate Professor, Associate Director

 Dept. of Rehabilitation Medicine of Sixth Affiliated Hospital of Sun Yat-sen University